Statsomat/BayesTwoProp/documents/Introduction.md

     -	Downloadable learner-code to reproduce the results
     -	Help for learners all over the world

 -	Goal: The goal of this course is to develop an app for a statistical application treated by Bayes-theory and satisfying the Statsomat philosophy.
 We will start with a "starting code" which we will extend and develop.
-The statistical application is the analysis of the relationship between two proportions (difference, ratio, efficacy) by using the models:
+The statistical application performs the automated analysis of the relationship between two proportions (difference, ratio, efficacy) by using the models:
     -  Analytically (priors given by Beta distributions)
     -  MCMC simulation (priors given by Beta distributions)

--	Evaluation of your contributions (comments, commits, additions, deletions, reviews/tests):
-    - To get "satisfactory" you need to show: >= 25 meaningful comments, >= 25 meaningful code line additions, >=1 merged pull requests, >=1 review help
+-  Goals more detailed:
+    - Bayesian Analysis of Two Proportions - An Automated Report with R
+    - Bayesian Analysis of Two Proportions – A Shiny App in the Statsomat portal

+-	Technical:
     -	Installation local: Download and Install GitHub Desktop, clone the reyar/BayesTwoProp repository, install R, RStudio, tinytex (https://bookdown.org/yihui/rmarkdown-cookbook/install-latex.html) and all the required packages demanded by the R scripts.
     -	Alternatively: Work in the R Posit Cloud.
+    -	See also Clouds and Communication in the presentation Introduction.pptx.

+- Issues:
     - Start with Issues 1,2,3.
 These are introductory issues.
     - Rules for next issues
         - Each student should work on at least one issue (each issue has a leader)
         - Pick up a next open issue and create a new branch to make your contribution.
 Give the branch a short name representing the issue and your name
         - Commit significant changes to the branch and push them to the cloud
         - Open a pull request to add significant commits to the master
         - You can create branches to work also on the issues of your collegues and to give them hints (comments)

+-	Evaluation of your contributions (comments, commits, additions, deletions, reviews/tests) at 31.01.2024, 10:00:
+    - To get "satisfactory" you need to show: >= 25 meaningful comments, >= 100 meaningful code line additions, >=10 commits, >=1 merged pull requests, >=1 review help

 # Literature and Useful Links
 (additional to references of Prof. Neuhäuser)